Sam1012-tech/TensorAi--Set-1/README.md

 ## Problem Statement

 You are required to implement an **A\* pathfinding algorithm** for a Bangalore-themed variant of the classic Wumpus World.
 The agent must navigate a 5×10 grid filled with real-world Bangalore obstacles to reach the goal safely.
+The agent must take all the environmental elements into account(this includes the cell costs) to find the optimal path to the goal cell.

 ---